aginty/FYP-DRL-StockTrading/README.md

 ## FYP - DRL for Stock Trading

 The file structure of this repository is as follows:

 (Note the FinRL & stablebaselines3 are large codebases.
-Only files to which modifications were made are detail in the file structure below)
+Only files to which modifications were made are detailed in the file structure below)

     1. DRL
         |- finrl